osmanzakaria532/osmanzakaria532/README.md

 ## 🧑‍💻 About Me

-- 💼 **Frontend Developer** with expertise in React.js and WordPress
+- 💼 **Frontend Developer** with expertise in MERN Stack and WordPress Theme
 - 🎯 Focused on building responsive and performant web applications
 - 🌱 Currently expanding my skills in modern JavaScript frameworks
 - 📍 Based in Chattogram, Bangladesh
-- 🚀 Available for freelance projects and collaboration
+- 🚀 Available for Remote Job And freelance projects OR collaboration

 ---